department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

 I’d like to take some time to think about a few words or phrases that the VA or a bank website might use when talking about online accounts.
 I want to remind you that this isn’t a test of you or your vocabulary.
 Instead we are interested in understanding what you and other veterans call things so we can make instructions more clear and understandable.

 - Do you access any banking online, either from a phone or computer [or tablet IF MENTIONED PREVIOUSLY]?
-- When you go to [your bank OR the VA] online and want to access your personal information, you probably have to type in your username, which sometimes is your email address, and then your password.
-What would you call that process?
+- I'm going to set up a scenario here.
+Let's say that you need to access your [bank OR the VA] online.
+Before they will show your information, they have you type in your username and password.
+What might you call that process?
-   - Do you have any accounts with personal information, like a bank account or health provider account that has more steps to the sign in process than username and password?
-   - [PROMPT] Let's say that while signing in, a site said they were going to text you a 6 digit number - have you ever had to do something like that?
+- Let's now think about an account that requires you to put in your username and password, but then after that they text you a 6-digit number that they need back from you.
+   - Can you tell me about an experience you've had with that?
    - Do you have a word or phrase you might call that?
    - Do you consider the 6 digit number to be part of signing in?
 Or is it different?
       - Can you tell me a bit more about your thoughts on this?
-- Let’s think about the process of creating an account for a site like a bank or health care organization that has important personal information about you.
-Sometimes they’ll ask you to prove who you are.
+- Now let's think about the process of creating an account.
+A site like a bank or health care organization that has important personal information about you might ask you to prove who you are.
 For example, they might have you answer questions about your credit history, or where you’ve lived in the past.
 Some sites might ask you to send a picture of your ID.
-Have you ever done anything like this before while creating an account?
+Can you tell me about a time that you've done this while creating an account?
    - Do you have a word or phrase you might call this process?
-- Imagine that your bank [IF THEY PREVIOUSLY MENTIONED ONLINE BANKING, otherwise use “the VA”], said that you needed to set up a new sign in that would be more secure.
+- Imagine that a bank [IF THEY PREVIOUSLY MENTIONED ONLINE BANKING, otherwise use “the VA”] wanted people to set up a new way to sign in that would be more secure than how they currently sign in.
-   - If you were working for the [BANK or VA] and trying to tell someone about this new type of sign in, how might you describe it in a few words?
+   - If you were working for the [BANK or VA] and trying to tell someone about this new type of sign in, how might you describe it?
    - [PROMPT] Would you think of this as an upgraded account?
 - Let’s switch it up a little.
 I’d like for you to think about two specific words.
 “Authenticate” and “verify”.
 What similarities or differences do you think about with these two words?
    - [PROMPT] Do they mean different things to you?
 Or would you use them to talk about the same kind of thing?
+- Are there any terms you've seen or heard when talking about signing in or creating an account that you often find confusing or a bad fit?

 ### Things to watch for:
 - How the participant thinks about these terms